joykm/apple-cart/README.md

   3. Copy the commit hash for that commit
   4. Use  "git reset --soft <commit_hash>" to uncommit your current changes (this will not erase your changes, it will only un-commit them).
   5. Use "git status" to verify that your changes are still there and they are staged (they will be green).
-  6. Use unstage command (TODO: find un-stage command))
+  6. Use "git restore --staged <file>" to unstage the changes
   7. Use "git status" again to verify that your changes are still there, but now they are unstaged (they will be red).
   8. Use "git branch <name>" to create a new branch with your current changes
 	9. Use "git checkout <branch>" to switch to that branch